Byzantine–Bulgarian war of 913–927: Battle of Achelous

 The agreement concluded in August 913 proved to be short-lived.
 Two months later, Constantine VII's mother, Zoe Karbonopsina, was allowed to return to Constantinople from exile.
 In February 914 she overthrew the regency of Nicholas Mystikos in a palace coup.
-She was reluctantly proclaimed empress by Mystikos, who retained his post as a Patriarch.
+Mystikos reluctantly proclaimed her as empress, and retained his Patriarchal title.
 Her first order was to revoke all concessions given to the Bulgarian monarch by the regency, provoking military retaliation.
 In the summer of 914 the Bulgarian army invaded the themes of Thrace and Macedonia.
 Simultaneously, the Bulgarian troops penetrated into the regions of Dyrrhachium and Thessalonica to the west.
 Thrace's largest and most important city, Adrianople, was besieged and captured in September and the local population recognized Simeon as its ruler.
 However, the Byzantines promptly regained the city in exchange for a huge ransom.